Course Code: CUAO-351

 La Sal Mountains, Utah

-The La Sal Mountains rise dramatically out of the desert, towering 9,000’ above the surrounding canyonlands and the sporting mecca of Moab.
-This range was originally named when the Spanish came through in the early 1500s and they mistook the snow for salt.
+The La Sal Mountains rise dramatically out of the desert, towering 9,000’ above the surrounding canyonlands and Moab.
 The La Sals are known for their groves of aspen, rich amount of wildlife, high summits, and incredible views overlooking Canyonlands and Arches National Park and the Four Corners area.
 Hidden lakes dot the landscape.
 Peaks in the La Sals range from ten thousand to just under thirteen thousand feet and include the highest mountains in Southern Utah.
-The La Sal Mountains are within the ancestral lands of the Núu-agha-tʉvʉ-pʉ̱ (Ute).
+The La Sal Mountains are within the ancestral lands of the Ute.

 Desolation and Gray Canyons, Utah